Asia Foundation Development Fellows F.A.Q.

 What If I am accepted to the program but not able to attend?

-We ask that you do not apply to this program unless you are absolutely certain you are able to attend the April and September training modules and follow through on your Professional Development Award plan during the fellowship year.
+We ask that you do not apply to this program unless you are absolutely certain you are able to attend the Asia and U.S. training modules and follow through on your Professional Development Award plan during the fellowship year.
 In the case of an emergency or unforeseeable circumstances that preclude your participation, you must notify Asia Foundation Development Fellows staff as soon as possible.

 Are current employees of The Asia Foundation eligible to apply?